Filmfare Award for Best Lyricist – Marathi

-The Filmfare Best Lyricist Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Marathi Cinema, to the best lyricist of a soundtrack.
-This category was first presented in 2014.
+The Filmfare Best Lyricist Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Marathi Cinema to the best lyricist of a soundtrack.
+The award in this category was first presented in 2014.
 Guru Thakur was the first recipient of this award for his song "Maauli Maauli" from the film Lai Bhaari.
 Each individual entry shows the title followed by the production company and the producer.